mxmul/webpack-build-linked-packages/README.md

 A webpack plugin that runs a build script for any symlinked packages in node_modules (e.g. via `npm link` or `yarn link`).

+This can be handy when testing local changes to a package that has a build step (e.g. for stripping type annotations, or transpiling syntax with Babel).
+It can be easy to forget to rebuild the local package after each code change – instead you can install this plugin, and have the local package automatically rebuilt on each Webpack compile.

 ## Installation

 ```shell